Paulina Singerman: Biography

 In 1938, Singerman starred in her first film, La rubia del camino directed by Manuel Romero and received accolades as a comedian.
 She then made Retazo (1939), Caprichosa y millonaria (1940) directed by Enrique Santos Discepolo, Isabelita (1940) directed by Manuel Romero, Un bebé de París (1941), Mi amor eres tú (1941) and others ending with Hay que casar a Paulina (1944).
 In all, she made 10 films in short order most following the same pattern, comedies, and either had the theme of an unruly woman being tamed or a rich woman falling for a poor man.
 In Elvira Fernández, vendedora de tiendas (1942), one of her best known films, Singerman played the daughter of a millionaire store owner who organises a worker strike.

+In the 1940 comedy film Isabelita, Singerman portrays an aristocratic girl who immerses herself in the working-class culture of Buenos Aires, with pizza being one of its defining aspects.

-When Juan Perón came to power, she was exiled and returned to touring, which served to enhance her reputation.
+When Juan Perón came to power, Singerman was exiled and returned to touring, which served to enhance her reputation.
 She toured Spain and South America producing such plays as Aquí estoy y aquí me quedo, Constancia, Mujeres, Querido Coco, Rosas amarillas y rosas rojas, Trece a la mesa, Una noche a la italiana among others.

 When her exile ended she returned to Argentina and continued to act on stage starring in Fiddler on the Roof in 1969 as Golde, the fiddler's wife.
 At the dawn of the 1970s, she began acting on television and played numerous roles in series and made for TV movies.